 The ovary is composed of epithelial cells along the surface, germ (egg-producing) cells, and surrounding connective tissue.
 Each of these cell types has the potential for malignant transformation.
-In addition, breast and gastrointestinal cancers commonly metastasize to the ovaries.
+In addition, breast, stomach, and colon cancers commonly metastasize to the ovaries.
 The most common ovarian malignancy is epithelial carcinoma (over 90% of cases), which is the focus of this chapter.

 In the early stages, ovarian cancer usually causes subtle and nonspecific symptoms that rarely prompt a woman to seek medical attention.
 These may include fatigue, abdominal pain and bloating, urinary frequency, post-menopausal vaginal bleeding, anorexia, and early satiety.
 A common presentation is the finding of an adnexal mass on pelvic exam or imaging.